Leisure / Recreation Facilities

 They are multi-function which often means you can play other activities such as football.
 The basketball MUGA's and half courts are located at St Johns recreation ground, Locke rd, Westwood rd and Dowds Farm.

-The Town Council's bowling green is located at Taplin Pavilion, Woodhouse Lane, Hedge End.
-Our resident bowling club, Hedge End Bowling Club, has priority most of the time.
+The Town Council's bowling green is located at Woodhouse Lane, Hedge End.
+There is a resident bowling club, Hedge End Bowling Club and membership enquiries should be directed to them.

 You can make a casual booking of the bowling green (seasonal only April - Sept), in advance, with the Town Council Office Phone: 01489 780440